Whatsapp Icon

 Diagnosis

 I was okay in that particular year, did my mammogram, and traveled to Mexico on vacation.
-And while on vacation, my phone just continued to ring, it was a 609 number, which happened to be the area where I lived in New Jersey, and it was an office number from the place where I had my mammogram.
+While on vacation, my phone just continued to ring, it was a 609 number, which happened to be the area where I lived in New Jersey, and it was an office number from the place where I had my mammogram.
 At that very moment, it was my first day on vacation, and I thought.
-Am I just going to let this ruin my vacation?.
+Am I just going to let this ruin my vacation?
 Because, honestly, I knew what it was.
 I knew that family knew where I was, and the only reason I would be getting this call was simply that something did not go well with my mammogram.

 Journey

-Fast forward, my journey has been lumpectomy, chemotherapy, radiation and three years of clinical trials.
+Fast forward, my journey has been lumpectomy, chemotherapy, radiation, and three years of clinical trials.
 It was very tough.
-I was 50 years old when getting diagnosed with breast cancer.
+I was 50 years old when I was diagnosed with breast cancer.
 My daughter was grown up, I had a granddaughter, and the first thing I thought of, like most people diagnosed with cancer, Am I going to die?
 Emotionally, that was the biggest thing on my mind.
 I wanted to be here, I wanted to see my daughter grow up, and I wanted to see my granddaughter grow.
 To hear the words, you have breast cancer was very devastating.
 I think each person reacts to those words differently, and it was, in fact, very frightening.
 I felt the need for emotional support.
-I needed to be around people that could support me and help lift my spirits because there were moments.
+I needed to be around people who could support me and help lift my spirits because there were moments.
 Sometimes you feel like you are going into depression because of the word cancer, which is very frightening.
 My support system was and is my family.
 At that time, I was working in a school system at Princeton, New Jersey, and I was very fortunate to have someone to inform me about the Princeton Breast Cancer Resource Centre.
 I spent a lot of time at the Resource Centre among other survivors who had experienced what I was beginning to go through.
 I find it essential to be around a support group.

 Mainly because there are people who know first-hand what you are going through in a support group.
-Sometimes, when you are talking to someone, you dont get the level of understanding you are looking for, and I can remember a time with chemotherapy.
+Sometimes, when you are talking to someone, you don't get the level of understanding you are looking for, and I can remember a time with chemotherapy.
 Chemotherapy was probably one of the most challenging things I have ever experienced.
 I remember having chemo, and the very next day, I was okay.
 But maybe on day two, it hit like a ton of bricks.
-I couldnt even get up from the sofa in my living room and walk to the kitchen, which was not that far without being exhausted.
+I couldn't even get up from the sofa in my living room and walk to the kitchen, which was not that far without being exhausted.
 It was fatigue that I could not understand, and people used to say eat more green vegetables and drink more water.
 There was absolutely nothing that I could have done to ease that fatigue from chemotherapy.

 What Kept Me Positive During the Journey

 Dealing with the chemo was very, very tough.
 But I knew that I was getting something that was killing the cancer cells and also at the same time killing the good cells.
-So, it was a balance, but I chose to do that because I wanted to have the peace of mind just knowing that if its there, I am going to give it a try, I am going to see, and I am going to do everything that I can, and I am grateful to be here with you fifteen years later.
+So, it was a balance, but I chose to do that because I wanted to have the peace of mind just knowing that if it was there, I am going to give it a try, I am going to see, and I am going to do everything that I can, and I am grateful to be here with you fifteen years later.

 Lessons During the Cancer Journey